Peter Jackson's interpretation of The Lord of the Rings: Tolkien's views on film adaptations

 Tolkien did not live to see Jackson's film version, but he did engage in dialogue with a film-maker interested in adapting Middle-earth for the cinema.
 Tolkien was involved in a proposal by Forrest J. Ackerman in the 1950s to make an animated film adaptation by Morton Grady Zimmerman.
 He was not opposed to the idea: in 1957 he wrote that an abridgement "with some good picture-work would be pleasant".
 He felt that selective omission would be better than compression; in the script he was shown, he found the compression excessive, with "resultant over-crowding and confusion, blurring of climaxes, and general degradation".
 Thus, the French Tolkien scholar Vincent Ferré notes, Tolkien was not opposed to "any adaptation", but specifically to the Zimmerman script.
 He liked the images of deserts and mountains that he saw, as they seemed to him appropriate for Middle-earth.
 Further, he wrote that scenery and sets might be a core element of the proposed film.
-Further, when he disliked a part of the script, he thought out suitable cinematic images that might give the viewer an idea of the quest's challenges, or having a fire to provide suitable lighting for the conflict with the Nazgûl on Weathertop.
+When he disliked a part of the script, he thought out suitable cinematic images that might give the viewer an idea of the quest's challenges, or having a fire to provide suitable lighting for the conflict with the Nazgûl on Weathertop.
 Tolkien's remarks show that the lost script was extremely poor.
 Zimmerman got names wrong; wrote inappropriate dialogue; made unwarranted additions such as a "fairy castle", and cut incoherently.
 Tolkien specially disliked Zimmerman's "pull-back towards more conventional 'fairy-stories'."
 Ferré comments that this may indicate "what might have been Tolkien's own judgement" on later adaptations.